Drought Assistance Concessional Loans

-- Loan amounts will be up to 50% of total eligible debt to a maximum of $1 million.
+- Loan amounts can be up to 50% of a farm business’ final debt position to a maximum of $1 million.

-To be eligible for a Drought Concessional Loan you must demonstrate that you and your farm business meet the Drought Concessional Loans Scheme eligibility criteria.
-Detailed information about the eligibility criteria is available in the scheme Guidelines.
+To be eligible for a Drought Assistance Concessional Loan, you and your farm business must meet the Drought Assistance Concessional Loans eligibility criteria.
+Detailed eligibility criteria are available in the scheme Guidelines A Drought Management Plan is available in the scheme's Application Form

 Bureau of Meteorology Rainfall Deficiency Report

-A Rainfall Deficiency Report can be obtained using the Bureau of Meteorology's Australian Rainfall Deficiency Analyser.
+An application that does not include a Bureau of Meteorology Rainfall Deficiency Report will be considered incomplete and will not be assessed by QRAA.
+A Rainfall Deficiency Report can be obtained using the Bureau of Meteorology's Australian Rainfall Deficiency Analyser .
 Please use the following instructions to generate a report:

 - Locate your farm business by using the “+” or “-“ buttons to zoom in or out on the Australian Rainfall Deficiency Analyser.